dojo/docs/dojox/data/QueryReadStore/example.rst

 .. contents ::
   :depth: 2

-This page is out-dated/unfinished.
+The following example illustrates a client implementation of a QueryReadStore extension.
+It uses the QueryReadStore.php found in dojox/data/tests/stores/ as server-side data provider, and is a simplified version of the dojox/data/tests/QueryReadStore.html.

-Here a full client program.
-In order for it to work:

-   1. Place the following HTML in a file (call it qrs.html) on a web server that has PHP 5.2 or greater.
+In order for it to work, place the following HTML in a file (call it qrs.html) on a web server that has PHP 5.2 or greater.

 The directory structure should look like this when you are done:

 --qrs.html

---dojo

---dijit

---dojox

-----data

-------tests

---------QueryReadStore.php
+--dojo/

+--dijit/

+--dojox/

+----data/

+------tests/

+--------stores/

+----------QueryReadStore.php

+Here is the content of the html file, including the QueryReadStore extension code.

 **Example HTML**